iDataist/Deploy-a-Recommendation-Engine-to-Amazon-EKS-with-CircleCI/README.md

         The command above must show you `configmap/aws-auth patched` as a response.

 ### Deployment to Kubernetes using CodePipeline and CodeBuild
-1. Generate a Github access token: A Github access token will allow CodePipeline to monitor when a repo is changed.
-A token can be generated [here](https://github.com/settings/tokens/).
-You should generate the token with full control of repositories.
-Be sure to save the token somewhere that is secure.
-Once you create a personal access token, you can share this with any service (such as AWS CodeBuild, or AWS CLI) to allow accessing the repositories under your Github account.
+1. Generate a Github access token [here](https://github.com/settings/tokens/).
 2. Create a pipeline using CloudFormation template

     - Modify the template: open `ci-cd-codepipeline.cfn.yml` and go to the 'Parameters' section.
 These are parameters that will accept values when you create a stack.
 Fill in the value for the following parameters: